-Sites for these programs included Crystal Lake Park in Urbana, Kaufman Lake in Champaign, Fairview Park in Decatur, Washington Park in Springfield and Miller Park located in Bloomington, Illinois.
-Due to the angling success at the Colbert Park location that was had last year.
-We returned there for 34 additional clinics at this location for 2015.
-A total of 2,722 people (mostly children) attended one of the 156 clinics held in the Central Illinois area.
+Sites for these programs included Crystal Lake Park in Urbana, Kaufman Lake in Champaign, Colbert Park in Savoy, Heritage Pond in Rantoul, Fairview Park in Decatur, Washington Park in Springfield and Miller Park located in Bloomington, Illinois.
+A total of 2,889 people (mostly children) attended one of the 258 clinics held in the Central Illinois area.